chrisantonellis/delimited/docs/abstract.rst

 Path segment
 ^^^^^^^^^^^^

-A single part of a path representing a single level in a nested data structure.
+A single part of a path representing a single location or level in a nested data structure.

     ::